compbiocore/r-workshop-1/docs/index.md

 [![nbviewer](https://img.shields.io/badge/jupyter_notebooks-nbviewer-purple.svg?style=flat-square)](http://nbviewer.jupyter.org/github/compbiocore/r-workshop-1/tree/master/docs/src/notebooks)
 [![License](https://img.shields.io/aur/license/yaourt.svg)](https://raw.githubusercontent.com/compbiocore/r-workshop-1/master/LICENSE)

-### Time and Location

-> Date: 1/1/2018

-> Location: SWIG Boardroom
+## Goal

+The purpose of this workshop, 'Fundamentals of R', is to present an overview of the R programming language and its fundamental elements to an audience with minimal coding experience.
+Users will create objects, modify them, and learn how to extract descriptive information from them.
+The workshop is intended to provide the foundation that will be needed to take and understand future workshops hosted by the Computational Biology Core, including the DESeq and single-cell data analysis workshops, which are all conducted in R.  Upon completing this notebook, users will be in a position to understand the more advanced concepts presented in those sessions.

 ## Workshop Topic Overview

-This workshop, 'the Fundamentals of R', is designed to introduce many important aspects of the R programming language; it is an introductory lecture that assumes no prior knowledge of or experience with R.  The topics presented herein include the following:
+The topics presented here, in the 'Fundamentals of R' workshop, include the following:

 * Basic data types (variables, vectors)
     * Numeric, character, factor